dineshkumar9786/M2-Embedded_Plant-Watering-system/1_Requirements/README.md

 ## **Introduction**

-The objective of the project is to design and implement an ultrasonic distance meter.
-The device described can detect the target and calculate the distance of the target.
-The ultrasonic distance meter is a low cost, and simple device for distance measurement.
-The device calculates the distance with suitable accuracy and resolution
+- The objective of the project is to design and implement an ultrasonic distance meter.
+- The device described can detect the target and calculate the distance of the target.
+- The ultrasonic distance meter is a low cost, and simple device for distance measurement.
+- The device calculates the distance with suitable accuracy and resolution.

 ## **Future Scope**

- Can provide voice feedback system
+ - Can provide voice feedback system

 ## **Features**
 -  Ease of use.